-At Shalbourne School the curriculum is designed to recognise children’s prior learning, provide first hand learning, allow children to develop interpersonal and academic skills, building resilience and become confident, creative and critical thinkers.
+At Shalbourne School the curriculum is designed to recognise children’s prior learning, provide first hand learning experiences, allow children to develop interpersonal and academic skills, build resilience and become confident, creative and critical thinkers.

-We encourage the development of a growth mindset to promote positive interactions with self and others to become reflective lifelong learners.
+We encourage the development of a growth mindset to promote positive interactions with self and others in order to become reflective lifelong learners.

 We value the way in which all children are unique and celebrate their individual contributions to the school community, welcoming all individuals.